Summer swelter: Persistent heat wave breaks records, spirits

 After three deaths, Chicago has changed its cooling rules.

 Probably only the Pacific Northwest and Northeast have been spared the heat wave, said National Weather Service meteorologist Marc Chenard at the Weather Prediction Center.
-On Thursday, Texas, Louisiana, Mississippi, Alabama, Georgia, Florida, Arizona and California all hit at least 100.
-The same states hit 100 on Wednesday, joined by North and South Carolina, Kentucky and Tennessee.
+On Thursday, Texas, Louisiana, Mississippi, Alabama, Georgia, Florida, Arizona, South Carolina, Arkansas, Oklahoma, Kansas, South Dakota, Colorado, Nevada and California all hit at least 100.
+Houston, Dallas, Austin, New Orleans and Orlando all tied high record marks on Thursday.

 “It’s persistent,” Chenard said.
 “It’s been over a week and it’s going to continue in some aspects.”